aleksdikanski/gradle-kafka-test-plugin/README.md

     // task integrationTest runs the integration tests integrationTest.dependsOn startupKafkaServer
     integrationTest.finalizedBy shutdownKafkaServer

+The plugin uses the [Apache Curator] library to spin up an instance of a ZooKeeper `TestingServer`, which is required for Kafka.
+Afterwards a `KafkaServerStartable` is used to start a Kafka instance.
+The server objects are published by the `startupKafkaServer` task in the project properties 'zooKeeperServer' and 'kafkaServer'.

+The ports are currently assigned statically, this will change in the future.
+  - Zookeeper is listening on port `3181`, also using `54317` and `54318` for quorum messages, etc.
+  - Kafka is listening on port `9192`

 ## Task Types
 There are two custom task types to start and shutdown a Kafka instance provided by the plugin